Your toddler is 22 months old!

 You may be wondering when to move your toddler from his cot and into a proper bed.
 When your toddler is ready will generally be up to him, as he may grow too big for his cot and need more space at night.
 Many parents move their toddlers into cots when a new baby arrives as a natural progression but you make sure you make the move a few months before or a few months after the new baby arrives.
 Otherwise your toddler may see it as something else being taken away from him, as well as mum and dad’s attention.

 This month you may be thinking about potty training.
 Most toddlers’ systems are mature enough by now to empty less frequently and can give your toddler cues for when he needs to visit the loo.
 Some toddlers are nowhere near ready at this point and forcing them to ‘train’ will make the process harder.
 Toilet training is something that takes time, effort and patience and certainly won’t happen overnight.
-Have a look at our Skills section for advice and tips on potty training.
+Read on about when and how to start potty training.